mad-lab-fau/imucal/README.md

 ```

 ## Quickstart
+This package implements the IMU-infield calibration based on Ferraris1995.
+This calibration methods requires the IMU data from 6 static positions (3 axis parallel and antiparallel to gravitation
+vector) and 3 rotations around the 3 main axis.
+In this implementation these parts are referred to as follows `{acc,gry}_{x,y,z}_{p,a}` for the static regions and
+`{acc,gry}_{x,y,z}_rot` for the rotations.
+As example, `acc_y_a` would be the 3D-acceleration data measured during a static phase, where the **y-axis** was
+oriented **antiparallel** to the gravitation.

 To annotate a Ferraris calibration session that was recorded in a single go, you can use the following code snippet.
 Note: This will open an interactive Tkinter plot.
 Therefore, this will only work on your local PC and not on a server or remote hosted Jupyter instance.

-### Ferraris

-This package implements the IMU-infield calibration based on Ferraris1995.
-This calibration methods requires the IMU data from 6 static positions (3 axis parallel and antiparallel to gravitation vector) and 3 rotations around the 3 main axis.
-In this implementation these parts are referred to as follows `{acc,gry}_{x,y,z}_{p,a}` for the static regions and `{acc,gry}_{x,y,z}_rot` for the rotations.
-As example, `acc_y_a` would be the 3D-acceleration data measured during a static phase, where the **y-axis** was oriented **antiparallel** to the gravitation.

-#### Creating a new Calibration Object

-If the data of all of these sections is already available separately as numpy arrays of the shape `(n x 3)`, where `n` is the number of samples in each section, they can be directly used to initialize a Calibration object:

 ```python
 from imucal import ferraris_regions_from_interactive_plot